snb/labench/README.md

 This is labench, an oh-so-catchy name for linear algebra benchmarking.
-To build the tests, just run make.
+To build the tests, just run make, or gmake on systems where the make command is not GNU make.
 You will probably have to modify the Makefile to choose which libraries you want to test.
 After compiling, you will end up with a number of binaries for testing double and single precision versions of the test routines using each of the library versions specified in the Makefile.
+So far I have tested labench only on Mac OS X 10.6 and Ubuntu Linux 9.04.
+It might work on other systems, but no promises.

 This project was started because I was interested in comparing the performance of different implementations of common linear algebra libraries such as